Tonight's The Great British Celebrity Bake Off 2020 line up and spoilers

 In each episode four celebrities join Sandi Toksvig and Noel Fielding in the tent, aiming to impress judges Paul Hollywood and Prue Leith with their baking skills.
 Only one celebrity in each episode will be awarded with the coveted star baker apron.

-The first four famous faces being ushered into the Bake Off tent by presenters Sandi Toksvig and Noel Fielding are broadcaster Louis Theroux, comedians Jenny Eclair and Russell Howard, and athlete Ovie Soko.
+The next four famous faces being ushered into the Bake Off tent by presenters Sandi Toksvig and Noel Fielding are Oscar winner Richard Dreyfuss, actors Patsy Palmer and James Buckley and TV personality Scarlett Moffatt.

-The first challenge for this week's group is a giant biscuit, followed by a classic bake for the technical then a tough showstopper challenge - a choux sculpture depicting the celebrity's perfect day.
+The first challenge for this week's group is the signature, a classic roulade.

+That's followed by a tricky technical, and making their favourite place in the form of a cake for the showstopper challenge.

+Who will flap at the first hurdle and who will be crowned star baker?

 The bakers are standing up to the challenges, and to cancer, and inspiring viewers to do the same.